CmdrNorthpaw/Patch-Notes/Runescape/Patch-Notes-(17-February-2020).md

 Have you helped King Slime find love yet?
 It's not too late!

   * King Slime's Top Hat now appears at the start of the newest list within the player wardrobe.
-Fixed a typo that occurs in the Once Upon A Slime quest.
+  * Fixed a typo that occurs in the Once Upon A Slime quest.
-Completing the quest will now allow players to re-equip their Comp Capes without having to log back in.
+  * Completing the quest will now allow players to re-equip their Comp Capes without having to log back in.

-Combat
+Combat:

 Death can be difficult to work with, even at the best of times.

-Players can no longer receive the first two bosses from Elite Dungeons as Reaper assignments.
+  * Players can no longer receive the first two bosses from Elite Dungeons as Reaper assignments.
-Fixed a bug that allowed players' to walk inside the portals.
+  * Fixed a bug that allowed players' to walk inside the portals.

-Mining
+Mining:

 Semi-active miners were unintentionally impacted by a change to AFK mining rates.
 To remedy this we have adjusted the rates as follows:

-*100% stamina = 100% damage
+  * 100% stamina = 100% damage
-*1-99% stamina = 90% damage
+  * 1-99% stamina = 90% damage
-*0% stamina = 20% damage
+  * 0% stamina = 20% damage
-Players only chasing rockertunities should now find their rates similar to before Other
+  * Players only chasing rockertunities should now find their rates similar to before

+Other:

-Pushed a number of server-side optimisations and futureproofing measures for Diango's item storage.
+  * Pushed a number of server-side optimisations and futureproofing measures for Diango's item storage.
-The Winter Chill off has now been removed from the Lumbridge Crater.
+  * The Winter Chill off has now been removed from the Lumbridge Crater.
-The uncompressed textures setting has been re-enabled.
+  * The uncompressed textures setting has been re-enabled.

-Bug Fixes
+Bug Fixes:

 No one likes encounter bugs when they play, so each week we do our best to squash as many as we can!

-Fixes labelled Hotfix were addressed between weekly releases.
+*Fixes labelled Hotfix were addressed between weekly releases.*

 Action bar keybinds are no longer slightly delayed after exiting various interfaces.
 The short delay still remains after committing to a chat message.
 Fixed an issue with clan noticeboard 'thread ID paste' causing a crash/loss of functionality on mobile.
 The broadcast for a HSR drop will now be displayed in areas where this was previously missed.